Staffbase/plugins-sdk-php/README.md

 ```

 To manage multiple instances easy and secure we provide a convenience class which abstracts the session.
-The `PluginSession` class has same data interface as SSOToken.
-It also provides the means to set a custom session save handler as the optional third parameter of __construct. `PluginSession` will automatically take care of reading the URL parameters and saving the SSO info in the session for further requests after the Token get invalid.
+The `PluginSession` class has the same data interface as `SSOToken`.
+It also provides the means to set a custom session save handler as the optional third parameter of `__construct`. `PluginSession` will automatically take care of reading the URL parameters and saving the SSO info in the session for further requests after the Token gets invalid.

 ```php
 use Exception;